 How has online education changed the world?

-Not sure about the world, but it has changed the perspective of people towards education.
+Not sure about the world, but it has changed the perspective of people toward education.
 People have adapted to the new online education system as well.
 Students are also enthusiastic about learning from their computer screens.

 How has technology changed education?